Peter Ekkart: Early life

 Ekkart was born in Wilrijk (Antwerp), Belgium, the oldest of three brothers.
-From age 15 to 16, he was a free student at the full-time ballet School in Antwerp, the Stedelijk Instituut voor Ballet.
+From age 15 to 16, he was a free student at the full-time ballet school in Antwerp, the Stedelijk Instituut voor Ballet.
 The intense training over these years at the ballet school gave him the basics he needed for his further career in Latin and Ballroom Dancing.

 His parents started a dancing school the year before he was born.
-At first, a small studio but by 1978, they had built a complex with two ballrooms and a studio.
+At first, a small studio, but by 1978 they had built a complex with two ballrooms and a studio.

 Dance business

-After his father died in 1981, Peter Ekkart took over the business with his mother Mar, and two brothers Tom and Wim.
+After the death of his father in 1981, Peter Ekkart took over the business with his mother Mar, and two brothers Tom and Wim.
 In 1998, he became the owner and added a third ballroom and an upstairs studio to the existing building.
 The ballrooms were divided by mobile soundproof walls and could be transformed into one big ballroom of more than 1,000 square meters (10,500 square feet).
 He married his wife Ellen in 2001, who joined the business as a full-time teacher.
-More and more people took lessons, and more staff were recruited.
-More than 16.000 people have attended dance lessons in the school in a very broad variety of styles.
-Ekkart organized in this building high-level dance seminars, Congresses, National Championships, International Championships, and regular dance events, often accompanied by live music.
+Ekkart organized high-level dance seminars, congresses, national and international championships, and regular dance events, often accompanied by live music.

 In November 2016, the school was moved to Lint.

 During this time, Peter and Ellen were asked to start teaching in the US by three different organizations.
-They moved in 2017 to the US to investigate the possible options.
+They moved in 2017 to the US to investigate.

+In August 2018 they bought a Fred Astaire dance Studio at Clear Lake, Houston, USA.
+Due to constant growth, the studio was moved to a new location 2 years later.

+In 2023, they bought the rights to open a second Fred Astaire studio in downtown Houston at the Bellaire region.

 Dancing career

 He danced in the Belgian Amateur Federation with two different partners, over a period of three years.
-He turned professional with the official professional organization Buldo in 1987. and graduated as a Fellow in the disciplines of ballroom and Latin dancing.
-Only four people have this degree in Belgium in both styles, and he was the youngest one ever.
+With the official professional organization Buldo in 1987, he graduated as a Fellow in the disciplines of ballroom and Latin dancing.

 He started dancing with his partner and former wife.
 They won seven Champion titles from 1989 to 1991 (Latin, All around, Showdance Ballroom, and showdance Latin).
 They made the final in the European Professional All-Round Championship in Berlin in 1988 and finished in fifth place with their tango (ninth place over ten dances).
-In 1991, the couple split up, and also ended their marriage.
+In 1991, the couple split up and divorced.
 From then on, Ekkart focused on coaching, judging, and teaching.

-In 2008 he made his competitive comeback with Ellen Saey, now his wife.
+In 2008, he made his competitive comeback with Ellen Saey, now his wife.
 They started dancing after working together on the television show Sterren op de Dansvloer, the Belgian equivalent of Dancing with the Stars (US) or Strictly Come Dancing (UK).

 They won seven Belgian Professional Championships in a row, in the Ballroom style, from 2010 to 2016.